-Total consolidated assets decreased from \$\mathbb{P}\$16.27 billion to \$\mathbb{P}\$15.71 billion, or a 3% decline compared to 2019.
+Total consolidated assets decreased from P16.27 billion to P15.71 billion, or a 3% decline compared to last year.
 The decrease in total assets is due to the sale of a subsidiary company that owns a real property.
 The additional development cost of the new MESI Makati campus and the remaining cash proceeds from sale of subsidiary partially offset the decline in asset due to sale of said subsidiary.

-Consolidated current assets increased to \$\frac{1}{2}.66\$ billion 2020 from \$\frac{1}{2}.32\$ billion in 2019 primarily due to higher cash and cash equivalents and higher accounts receivable of schools.
+Consolidated current assets increased to P2.66 billion this year from P2.32 billion last year primarily due to higher cash and cash equivalents and higher accounts receivable of schools.
 The increase in cash and cash equivalents was mainly due the proceeds from sale of subsidiary.

 Receivables pertain mainly to matriculation and miscellaneous fees due from students.
 The 6% increase in receivable was mainly due to timing difference with regards to the start of school term, and the extended payment period of school fees to provide relief to students and parents having financial difficulty brought about by the pandemic.
-Prepaid expenses and other current assets went up from \$\mathbb{P}\$176 million to \$\mathbb{P}\$271 million mainly because of the additional prepayment to suppliers.
+Prepaid expenses and other current assets went up from P176 million to P271 million mainly because of the additional prepayment to suppliers.

-Consolidated non-current assets declined by \$\frac{1}{2}\$0.91 billion or 7% lower mainly due to the sale of a subsidiary that owns a real property.
+Consolidated non-current assets declined by 20.91 billion or 7% lower mainly due to the sale of a subsidiary that owns a real property.
 The decline was partially offset by the continued development of new Makati campus.
 There was no significant change in the balance of other non-current assets.